SpaceX rocket blasts off to put weather satellite into deep space

-CAPE CANAVERAL, Fla.
-(Reuters) - A SpaceX rocket blasted off on Wednesday to put a U.S. satellite into deep space, where it will keep tabs on solar storms and image Earth from nearly 1 million miles (1.6 million km) away.
+CAPE CANAVERAL, Fla., Feb 11 (Reuters) - A SpaceX rocket blasted off on Wednesday to put a U.S. satellite into deep space, where it will keep tabs on solar storms and image Earth from nearly 1 million miles (1.6 million km) away.

 Illuminated by the setting sun, the 22-story Falcon 9 rocket soared off its seaside launch pad at 6:03 p.m.
 EST (2303 GMT) from Cape Canaveral Air Force Station in Florida.